Choosing the best mattress type

 - Open coil mattresses are made of single springs fixed together by one wire.

-Because the springs move as one unit, you're more likely to be disturbed by your partner moving around during the night.
+Because the springs move as one unit, you're more likely to be disturbed by your partner moving around during the night, we call this stability in our tests.
 The coils in these mattresses wear out more quickly than pocket springs, so you’re likely to end up rolling together eventually.

 When we surveyed Which? members to find out more about mattresses, those who own an open-coil mattress are less likely to say that it helps them to get a good night's sleep than those who own other types of mattress.